-In international project finance transactions, US or English law is almost invariably chosen as the governing law for financing agreements.
+In international project finance transactions, US or English law is invariably chosen as the governing law for financing agreements.
 Security agreements that create security over local assets outside these jurisdictions are usually governed by the laws of the jurisdiction in which those local assets are located.

 In the case of orphan note-issuing vehicles, as described in Typical Funding Techniques at 1.3 Structuring the Deal, which are commonly used for international project finance transactions, their equity interests are usually owned by a licensed Cayman Islands trust company (in its capacity as share trustee on trust for charitable purposes).
 The trust is created through a declaration of trust.
 This declaration of trust, the constitutional documents of the vehicle and the local service agreements are usually (and in some cases are required to be) governed by Cayman Islands law.